-Ice damming occurs during the winter months when ice forms and builds upon your home’s roof.
+Preventing ice dams is achievable.
+Ice damming occurs in winter when ice forms and builds upon your home’s roof.
 It blocks melting snow from draining off your roof.
 When water collects over time, problems could arise if it gets in your home.

 If your roof wasn’t correctly installed and/or the attic area was not properly insulated, the backed-up water will enter the house and cause significant damage.
 If a reputable company has installed your home’s roofing system, you probably don’t need to worry about ice dams.
-A rubber membrane should’ve been installed beneath your shingles for blocking ice and snow.
+A rubber membrane should’ve been installed beneath your shingles to block ice and snow.

 Ice dams are a result of your home’s internal temperature.
 When hot air seeps through your home’s attic, it warms the exterior of your roof and melts the snow.
 Depending on the weather, the melted snow could also refreeze to build on the ice dam further.

 They can be challenging to spot if there’s been recent snowfall.
-However, ice dams typically form in the eaves and valley areas of roofs.
+However, ice dams typically form in roofs’ eaves and valley areas.

 We’ve created this blog to teach you the basics of ice dams.
 They’re very uncommon, but you may encounter one someday.
 Once you understand them, you can take steps to prevent them.
 We will also discuss ice dam removal.